Sup2point0/Assort/Yu-Gi-Oh!/archetypes/GUYS.md

 ### GUYS - Gun Phoenix
-Rank-3
+Lv6
-> If this card is Xyz Summoned from your Extra Deck: You can add 1 'METEOR' Spell from your Deck or Banished Pile to your hand.
-You can detach 1 material, then target 1 monster your opponent controls; change that target's Battle Position, also if it is attacked this turn, inflict double piercing battle damage to your opponent.
-During either player's turn (Quick Effect): You can Special Summon the attached materials, and if you do, send this card to the Graveyard.
-You can only use each effect of 'GUYS - Gun Phoenix' once per turn.
+> Must first be Fusion Summoned (from your Extra Deck) by banishing the above materials you control.
+While you control an 'Ultraman' monster, LIGHT monsters you control gain 300 ATK.
+Once per turn: You can add 1 'METEOR' Spell from your Deck or Banished Pile to your hand.
+During either player's turn (Quick Effect): You can Tribute this card and Special Summon the banished materials above.

 ### GUYS - Gun Striker
-Rank-3
+Lv6
-> If this card is Xyz Summoned from your Extra Deck: You can add 1 'METEOR' Spell from your Deck or Banished Pile to your hand.
-You can detach 1 material, then target 1 monster your opponent controls; reduce that target's ATK to 0, and if you do, inflict damage equal to that lost ATK.
-During either player's turn (Quick Effect): You can Special Summon the attached materials, and if you do, send this card to the Graveyard.
-You can only use each effect of 'GUYS - Gun Striker' once per turn.
+> Must first be Fusion Summoned (from your Extra Deck) by banishing the above materials you control.
+While you control an 'Ultraman' monster, LIGHT monsters you control gain 300 ATK.
+Once per turn: You can add 1 'METEOR' Spell from your Graveyard or Banished Pile to your hand.
+During either player's turn (Quick Effect): You can Tribute this card and Special Summon the banished materials above.

 ### GUYS - Gun Phoenix Striker
-Rank-3
+Lv9
-> Can also be Xyz Summoned by using Xyz monsters that list the above materials in their material requirements.
-(Treat them as those materials.)
-You can detach all materials from this card; destroy monsters your opponent controls, up to the number of materials detached.
-This card cannot attack the turn you use this effect.
-During either player's turn (Quick Effect): You can Special Summon 1 each of the above materials from your Graveyard, and if you do, send this card to the Graveyard.
-You can only use each effect of 'GUYS - Gun Striker' once per turn.
+> Must be Fusion Summoned (from your Extra Deck) by banishing the above materials you control.
+While you control an 'Ultraman' monster, LIGHT monsters you control cannot be destroyed by battle.
+Once per turn: You can add 1 'METEOR' Spell from your Deck, Graveyard or Banished Pile to your hand.
+During either player's turn (Quick Effect): You can Tribute this card and Special Summon the banished materials above.